amomen9/PostgreSQL/pgpool/Part VI Finish up, simulations, tests, notes.md

 Now, everything has completely been carried out and our cluster is ready.
 We can now put it to test for manual and automatic failovers and also connecting the application to the pgPool proxy port that in our case, it is on port 9999

+Note that in the event of a manual failover, you have to rebuild the old primary after it is brought up.